fourTheorem/slic-starter/README.md

 ### Monitoring

 X-Ray is enabled for all services and centralized logging is supported.
 This is pretty basic in terms of monitoring support so much more is planned and [contributions](./CONTRIBUTING.md) are welcomed.

-### Logging

-As a default log centralization solution, SLIC Starter publishes logs to [logz.io](https://logz.io).
-The [logging](./logging) module handles this using the logz.io forwarder.
-This is integrated into each service's Lambda function using the [serverless-log-forwarding](https://github.com/amplify-education/serverless-log-forwarding) plugin.

-For further details, see the [logging README](./logging/README.md)

 ### Secret Management